RieshBissessur/Cocktail_DB_Tests/README.md

     - Test will fail if any ingredient field is null as types are strings and not nullable

 5. Perform a test that ensure the same response for case no sensitivity in ingredients names
-    - Should return a 200 status for this API call
     - Should the same response irrespective of the case
     - eg. Vodka and vodka and vOdKa

 ### Non-Functional Ingredients Tests
 6. Test the response time for an ingredient search
-    - Should return a 200 status for this API call
     - Should have response time of less than a second

 7. Test for fuzzy searching for a an ingredient search
-    - Should return a 200 status for this API call
     - Should give the correct response for an ingredient name with a spelling error
     - eg. vdoka

 ### Functional Drink Tests
 8. Perform a test with known drink names
-    - Should return a 200 status for this API call
     - Should return a valid drinks schema
     - eg. Negroni or Mojito

 9. Perform a test with the first few letters of an cocktail
-    - Should return a 200 status for this API call
     - Should return the same drink schema for the full searched ingredient
     - eg. Ne or Moj